TheThingsArchive/python-app-sdk/README.rst

 set\_close\_callback
 ^^^^^^^^^^^^^^^^^^^^

-Set a callback to be executed when the connection to the TTN broker is closed.
-It's possible to add more than one callback function.
+Add a callback to be executed when the connection to the TTN broker is closed.

 .. code:: python